jeremy-w/ayadn/README.md

 - read posts reposted by a user

-- read users who starred/reposted a post
+- see users who starred/reposted a post

-- read/scroll other streams: Checkins, Global, Trending, Conversations
+- read/scroll other streams: "checkins", "global", "trending", "conversations"

 - delete a post

-- save/load a post
+- save/load a post locally

 - backup/display your lists of followings, followers, muted users...